sachdevarobin/sachdevarobin.github.io/_posts/2014-06-08-using-thumbnails.md

-> Talking about an engineer, the way college life grinds him makes him `headstrong`.
+> Talking about an engineer, the way college life grinds him makes him headstrong.

 ## Don'ts